I’ve often been asked the question, “Why does God test us?” “Doesn’t God know everything already?” we wonder. “If so, why would He need to test us?”

-When God tests us it is not for the purposes of his own knowledge but for our knowledge and the knowledge of the one whom the Bible refers to as "the Accuser of the brethren."
+Well, first of all, consider when God tests us, it is not for the purpose of his own knowledge, but for our knowledge and the knowledge of the one whom the Bible refers to as “the Accuser of the brethren.”
 In the book of Job, Satan accused Job of serving God only because God allowed him to prosper.
-God removed the hedge of protection He had put around Job to prove his accuser wrong.
-After the test, not only did Satan know that Job's faith was grounded in more than God's blessing, Job knew it also.
+So, God removed the hedge of protection He had put around Job in order to prove his accuser wrong.
+After the test, not only did Satan know that Job’s faith was grounded in more than God’s blessing, but Job knew it also.

-Still, sometimes it is hard to see where the kindness of God fits into his testing.
-I believe the key to this is understanding that any time God tests us, He is issuing an invitation for us to test Him – to prove Him!
+Still, it’s sometimes hard to see where the kindness of God fits into his testing.
+I believe the key to this is in understanding that any time God tests us, He is issuing an invitation for us to test Him – to prove Him!

 In other words, they came to a test, felt that their strength would fail, and were compelled to rely upon God.
 And God proved Himself equal to their need.

 The words of the familiar hymn “’Tis So Sweet to Trust in Jesus” were written by a woman named Louisa Stead.
 Stead and her four-year-old daughter lost their husband and father when he drowned off Long Island trying to rescue a little boy.
 Years after this severe trial, Louisa Stead recognized that God was the one who had repeatedly passed the test by being faithful to her!
 She was able to write, “Jesus, Jesus, how I trust him.
 How I’ve proved him o’er and o’er.”